 Photo credit: Pixabay

 Like what you just read?
-Then check out Melissa Leddy’s newest short fiction e-book, “What Happens Next.”
-A story that’s heartfelt, relevant and can’t-put-it-down good.
+Then check out Melissa Leddy’s newest short story, “Backtrack.”
+An engaging read that’s can’t-put-it-down good.